Showing posts with label History of Miami Beach. Show all posts

 By all accounts it was a busy, if plain, place.
 Carl Fisher’s wife, Jane, entertained there Christmas 1921 after her husband opened the more glamorous Flamingo Hotel in 1920.

-Brown sold the property, opened as the Atlantic Beach Hotel, in 1922.
+Brown sold the property, which opened as the Atlantic Beach Hotel in 1922.
 It went through a series of owners and names, including the Star Apartments during the 1990s.
 By then the original pine structure had been covered in stucco with some pieces blown off during Hurricane Andrew.
 But the building survived and is now the site of the popular, upscale restaurant Prime 112 Steakhouse at 112 Ocean Drive.

 Sources: